Eni Fa’aua’a Hunkin Faleomavaega Jr.

-Eni Faleomavaega (born August 15, 1943, Vailoatai, American Samoa) is a former Lieutenant Governor of American Samoa, and current Democratic House of Representative in Congress since 1989.
-He served in the United States Army from 1966-1969, and as an officer in the United States Army Reserve from 1982-1989.
-Faleomavaega also served in the Vietnam War and left the military with the rank of Captain.
+Former Lieutenant Governor of American Samoa and Democratic House of Representative in Congress.
+He served in the United States Army from 1966-1969, the United States Army Reserve from 1982-1989 and the Vietnam War with the rank of Captain.

 Faleomavaega attended Brigham Young University in Hawaii, completing an Associates degree.
-He then transferred to BYU in Utah where he obtained a B.A in Political Science.
-He then went on to attended the University of House Law Center and the University of California in Berkley, where he earned a Juris Doctor and Master of Law degree.
+He then transferred to BYU in Utah where he obtained a B.A in Political Science, then went on to attend the University of House Law Center and the University of California in Berkley.
+He earned his Juris Doctor and Master of Law degrees.

 Faleomavaega served as the administrative assistant to American Samoa Delegate A.U.
 Fuimaono from 1973-1975, and as staff counsel for the House Committee on Interior and Insular Affairs from 1975-1981.
 He worked as Deputy Attorney General for the territory of American Samoa between 1981-1984.